 Disbursements are the third-party costs paid out on your behalf, such as HMLR registration fees and ground rent service charges.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Rochdale are fixed, meaning for a standard conveyancing transaction, your fixed fee conveyancing quote will have no sneaky additional fees